ericcombiolab/LRTK/README.md

 -P/--platform: {10x,stLFR,TELLSeq} linked-reads technology

--T/--threads: default = 1, this determines the number of threads used for bwa and samtools.
+-T/--threads: default = 1, this determines the number of threads used for ema, bwa and samtools.

 ### function 3: example for small variation calling
 ```